eustasy/howtoubuntu.org/videos/how-to-manage-partitions-and-dual-boot-ubuntu.md

 ---
-title: Video: How to Manage Partitions and Dual Boot Ubuntu
+title: How to Manage Partitions and Dual Boot Ubuntu
 breadcrumb: how to manage partitions and dual boot ubuntu
-keywords: video how to manage partitions and dual boot ubuntu
 excerpt: NixiePixel has a video on Resizing and Dual Booting Ubuntu.
 ---